-Furthermore, organisations are expected to play an active role in a collective impact project with the other strategic partners.
-The MFA Engagement team will initiate dialogue with the organisations about the collective impact project in 2023.
+Organisations are furthermore expected to play an active role in a collective impact project with the other strategic partners.
+The MFA Engagement team will initiate dialogue with the organisations about the collective impact project in 2022.
 Part of the IPE can be reserved for this purpose.

-10. Greening and reporting on Rio markers
+10. Greening and reporting on Rio Markers